PrismarineJS/mineflayer/doc/api.md

 while the saturation is over zero.
 Players logging in automatically get a saturation of 5.0.
 Eating food increases the saturation as well as the food bar.

 #### bot.physics

 Edit these numbers to tweak gravity, jump speed, terminal velocity, etc.
 Do this at your own risk.

+#### bot.time.day

+Time of the day, in ticks.

+Time is based on ticks, where 20 ticks happen every second.
+There are 24000 ticks in a day, making Minecraft days exactly 20 minutes long.

+The time of day is based on the timestamp modulo 24000.
+0 is sunrise, 6000 is noon, 12000 is sunset, and 18000 is midnight.

+#### bot.time.age

+Age of the world, in ticks.

 ### Events